shakacode/rescript-dnd/docs/01-GettingStartedGuide.md

 module Container = Dnd.MakeSingletonContainer();
 ```

-Now, when we have all configuration defined, we can create module which holds React components:
+Now, when we have complete configuration defined, we can create module which holds React components:

 ```reason
 module Items = Dnd.Make(Item, Container);